Last Updated January, 2021

 Bukovel is the largest and the most famous ski resort in Ukraine, also known far beyond the borders of the country.
 It is basically a large tourist town where visitors can find great opportunities for outdoor activities not only in winter but summer, fall and spring too.
 Although winter is especially popular.

 The Bukovel ski resort is unique in its natural and climatic conditions.
-The Carpathian mountains close it from the cold winter winds what creates comfortable conditions for a vacation trip in winter.
+The Carpathian mountains close it from the cold winter winds which in turn creates comfortable conditions for a vacation trip in winter.
 Bukovel is one of only a few ski resorts in Ukraine that uniquely combines peace and quiet with excellent conditions for winter sports and relaxation.

 Holidays in Bukovel are possible all year round and include skiing, snowboarding, snow biking in winter and mountain biking and walks in summer.